 Selling a business is the most popular exit strategy for business owners.
 In some cases, there are no successors who want to continue the business; in others, it was always the business owner’s plan to convert the business into liquid assets at a certain point.
 Whatever the reason you want to sell yours, following these tips for selling a business will help ensure that you get the best price and that your business sells.
-You need Carpenter Hawke & Co. to get it done confidentially, and the right way for the highest price!
+You need Carpenter Hawke & Co. to get it done confidentially, and the right way in order to maximize value!

 Sell at the right time for the right reasons.